 Stanozolol is prohibited by the World Anti-Doping Agency and included on the Prohibited List under Anabolic Agents as a substance that is prohibited at all times.
 Urinary metabolites of stanozolol can be detected by methods such as gas chromatography-mass spectrometry (GC-MS), and liquid chromatography tandem mass spectrometry (LC-MS/MS).
 Under the 2015 World Anti-Doping Code, Olympic and Paralympic athletes who test positive for stanozolol could potentially face a four-year ban from sport for an intentional violation.
-Four Major League Baseball (MLB) pitchers have recently tested positive for stanozolol.
-Each of these players has been suspended for 80 games, or one season of baseball.

 Athletes are responsible for what they put in their body.
 Dietary supplements and other products can be mislabeled to incorrectly represent the ingredients contained therein.
 In the past, investigations of some nutritional supplements have shown that they contained prohibited substances, including anabolic steroids such as stanozolol.
 These anabolic steroids were not specifically declared by the manufacturer on the supplement product label.
 Multivitamin products have also shown to be cross-contaminated with anabolic steroids such as stanozolol.
 Consumption of cross-contaminated multivitamins could lead to inadvertent positive tests and hence athletes should be aware of the substances they are consuming at all times.